How to Identify Narcissistic Psychopaths

-They’re usually the center of attention and strive to create social groups that revolve around them.
+They place themselves at the center of attention and strive to create social groups that revolve around them.
 If someone threatens this protagonism, they wage a campaign against them.

 11. Some are impulsive

-Although it depends on the specific profile of the individual, it’s been observed that some narcissistic psychopaths are impulsive when making decisions.
+Although it depends on the specific personality profile of the individual, it’s been observed that some narcissistic psychopaths are impulsive when making decisions.
 They’re individuals who feel such discomfort when something threatens their self-esteem or their network of human ‘tools’ that they impulsively overreact.

 Bear in mind that the term ‘narcissistic psychopath’ is only present in popular culture.
 If you suspect that someone in your environment fits this profile, it’s best to stay away from them.
 You may also need professional help to deal with the emotional havoc they create, so, if this is your situation, don’t hesitate to seek support.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.

 - Cuncic, A (2021).
 Qualities of a Narcissistic Sociopath.
 Very Well Mind. https://www.verywellmind.com/understanding-the-narcissistic-sociopath-4587611

 - Duignan, B. (2020).
 What’s the Difference Between a Psychopath and a Sociopath?
 And How Do Both Differ from Narcissists?.
 Encyclopedia Britannica. https://www.britannica.com/story/whats-the-difference-between-a-psychopath-and-a-sociopath-and-how-do-both-differ-from-narcissists